03 Jun White Spots On Toenails

 I have white spots on my toenails after removing polish.

 Superficial White Onychomycosis often occurs after nail polish has been left on for too long causing the polish to lift ever so slightly leaving a moist, warm environment between the polish and the nail for fungal spores to thrive.

 Some Melbourne clinics offer laser fungal nail treatment.
-These laser do require heat to kill the fungus which can be quite uncomfortable.
-We use PACT because it is harmless to other cells, is painless, safe and cost effective.
+These lasers do require heat to kill the fungus which can be quite uncomfortable.
+We use PACT because it is harmless to other cells, is painless, safe and cost-effective.